 - a.
-ATR Schedule and Cost. ≤IDENTIFY the estimated schedule for ATR and provide an estimated cost for the ATR effort.
-Coordination with the RMO may be needed to complete this section.
-The ATR schedule and budget should include participation of the ATR Lead in the AFB milestone conference to address the ATR process and any significant and/or unresolved ATR concerns. - b.
+ATR Schedule and Cost.
+An estimate of \$ has been budgeted for ATR.
+ATR is scheduled for August September 2013. - b.
 Type I IEPR Schedule and Cost.
 Not applicable. - c.
 Model Review Schedule and Cost.
 For decision documents prepared under the model Programmatic Review Plan, use of existing certified or approved planning models is encouraged.
 Where uncertified or unapproved model are used, review of the model for use will be accomplished through the ATR process.
 The ATR team should apply the principles of EC 1105-2-412 during the ATR to ensure the model is theoretically and computationally sound, consistent with USACE policies, and adequately documented.
 If specific uncertified models are identified for repetitive use within a specific district or region, the appropriate PCX, MSC(s), and home District(s) will identify a unified approach to seek certification of these models.